-If an employee makes a valuable contribution or comes up with a great idea, the last thing they want is to discover that their boss has claimed all the credit.
-This is the worst kind of bad leadership.
-By doing so, these leaders will crush morale and completely eradicate trust with the employee and team as a whole.
-A good leader gives due credit to their employees and fosters encouragement for innovative ideas.
+If an employee makes a valuable contribution or comes up with a great idea, the last thing they want is to discover that their boss has taken all the credit.
+This bad leadership will crush morale and eradicate trust with the employee and your team.
+A good leader gives credit to their employees where due and fosters encouragement for innovative ideas.

 8. Recruiting ordinary people

 If you're going to drive your organisation forward, then it's important to avoid making common hiring mistakes.
-As a leader or manager you’re expected to have the ability to look for exceptional people who are prepared to go the extra mile and aim for fantastic results.
-If you settle for average people, you'll usually get average outcomes.
-Always look to set the bar high when you are recruiting for skilled professionals.
+As a leader, you’re expected to find exceptional people who are prepared to work hard and aim for fantastic results.
+Settling for average people will normally give you average outcomes.
+If new staff don’t pull their weight or constantly make mistakes, you also risk demotivating your existing staff.
+Therefore, set the bar high when recruiting.

 9. Neglecting your own development

-A bad leadership mistake that is often overlooked (and can let down even the best leaders and managers) is neglecting one's own career development.
-Failing to upgrade your leadership skills and competences can put you in a vulnerable position.
+Neglecting your own career development is a bad leadership mistake that is commonly overlooked.
+Failing to upgrade your leadership skills and competencies can put you in a vulnerable position.
 To be an innovative leader, you need to be someone who understands the sector and role better than the people working for you.
-If you overlook training, coaching and mentoring, your skills and knowledge may become obsolete.
+Therefore, keep your skills and experiences up-to-date with the help of training, coaching and a mentor.

 10. Being inflexible

-As you progress your career, an essential part of career development is honing your leadership qualities.
-However, one leadership mistake many make is the failure to adapt and change.
-The best leaders need to adjust their leadership style to suit the needs and personalities of their teams - not just changing one quality, but adapting all their skills to fit and suit the scenario they operate in.
+A mistake many leaders make is the failure to adapt and change.
+The best leaders need to adjust their leadership style to suit the needs and personalities of their teams and the scenario they operate in.

 This article was originally Bad leadership: 10 mistakes every great leader avoids from the Robert Half UK Blog.